PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 17:03:59
+Last updated: 2024-04-02 17:04:33
-Random Quote: Every man is a volume if you know how to read him. - William Ellery Channing
+Random Quote: Technology is teaching us to be human again. - Simon Mainwaring